fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-itl-lab.md

 }
 ```

-Now restart the Icinga2 service to apply the changes
+Now restart the Icinga2 service to apply the changes:

 ```
 sudo systemctl restart icinga2
 ```

 <aside class="negative">
-Do you encounter any problems?
-Try to fix it!
+Do you encounter any problems here?
+First try to fix the problem yourself!
+Use an appropriate tool to verify if the configuration syntax is error-free.
 </aside>